gregrgay/asgmt1/CodeBook.md

 CodeBook.md

 # Data Processing
 Data processing is done by using the functions in [run_analysis.R](https://github.com/gregrgay/asgmt1/blob/master/run_analysis.R).
+See the code documentation in run_analysis.R for detailed description of how the data was manipulated.

 ##Primary Function
-Run this function on its own at the RStudio command prompt after sourcing run_analysis.R
+After sourcing run_analysis.R in Rstudio, run the mergedata() function at the command prompt.
+That's it.
+Clean data file output to subject_activity_means.txt
 * mergedata() # merges the test and train, X and y, datasets into one, and runs the Helper Functions

 ##Helper Functions
 * getmean_std() # extract the means and standarad deviation measures from the original data
 * name_activity() # convert original activity data from integer to descriptive string
 * getcol_labels() # attach the column labels from the features.txt file, and our own subject and activity labels
-* summary_means ()  # generate a summary of means on the extracted data, and write to subject_activity_means.csv
+* summary_means ()  # generate a summary of means on the extracted data, and write to subject_activity_means.txt

 # Data
 ## Original Data